'The Lobster Trap':

 For those who missed it last year, Sue's play, 'The Lobster Trap', is scheduled to be performed again by the Eastern Shore Players on the 4th, 5th & 6th of May 2018 at Memory Lane Heritage Centre, Lake Charlotte, NS.

 This is a dinner theatre production and reservations are required.
 Contact: Memory Lane, toll free: 1-877-287-0697 or go to heritagevillage.ca for more information and tickets.

 'I Am A Warrior':

-Sue's new monologue has been accepted into Sarasvati's 'I Am Unstoppable' programme for their International Women's Week of Cabarets and monologues, celebrating International Women's Day on March 8th.
+Sue's new monologue was accepted into Sarasvati's 'I Am Unstoppable' programme for their International Women's Week of Cabarets and monologues, celebrating International Women's Day on March 8th.

-A comedy about a woman in her 60s who signs up for a course, only to find the class is full of twenty somethings, 'I Am A Warrior' will be performed on March 10th at the Asper Centre for Theatre and Film in Winnipeg, by Cheryl Soluk, shown here at rehearsals, script in hand.
-(Photo credit: Samantha Rae Photography.)
+A comedy about a woman in her 60s who signs up for a course, only to find the class is full of twenty somethings, 'I Am A Warrior' was performed on March 10th at the Asper Centre for Theatre and Film in Winnipeg, by Cheryl Soluk, shown here at rehearsals, script in hand.
+(Photo credit: Samantha Rae Photography.